Richard Barth, M.D.

 The program is accepting new applications for academic year 2018-19 and 2019-20.

 Stanford University Medical Center and the Lucile Salter Packard Children’s Hospital are pleased to offer an outstanding Pediatric Radiology Fellowship to qualified candidates.
-Stanford is currently approved for three ACGME positions in Pediatric Radiology.
+Stanford is currently approved for five ACGME positions in Pediatric Radiology.
 The fellowship year runs from July 1st through June 30th.

 The Lucile Packard Children’s Hospital facilities and clinical practice continue to grow at a rapid pace.
 The Children’s Hospital currently houses 250 in-patient beds and performs approximately sixty-six thousand pediatric imaging studies each year.